WildFest: Celebrate Montana's wild places.

 Swap adventure stories, explore new trails, and enjoy some of the region’s best music at this year’s WildFest.
-The Friday activities will start at noon and we recommend bringing your own lunch before diving into what you can do to protect Montana’s public lands.
+The Friday activities will start at noon and lunch will be provided by nearby The Trough Deli.

 Welcome to WildFest

-We’ll welcome you to Missoula with a virtual tour of our community’s backyard wildlands from Confederated Salish and Kootenai.
-Our Western Montana Field Director will take you on a photographic journey of the Bitterroots and Sapphires, the Great Burn, and the headwaters of the Blackfoot.
+Our Western Montana Field Director will welcome you to Missoula with a photographic journey of the Bitterroots and Sapphires, the Great Burn, and the headwaters of the Blackfoot.
 Hear how we’re working to protect these wildlands and glean ideas for your “must see” adventure list this weekend.

 Choose Your Own Adventure

 Spend 20 minutes getting up-close-and-personal by choosing three different Montana regions from the seven that make up MWA.
 Hear about the latest conservation strategies (and maybe borrow a few ideas for your part of the state), see some gorgeous pictures, and maybe even get a few tips for your next adventure.
 This is a great chance to get a taste of a few places you’ve never been or hear what’s going on to protect your favorite wild places.

 The last 12 months have been quite a ride for public lands, but thanks to all our work during the state legislative session, innovative communications strategies, and a whole lot of grassroots activism, we’re staying ahead of the curve.
 Learn about the bumps in the road we’ve seen over the last year, how our members have been making a difference, and what the road looks like ahead.